qvieth/myarchive/index.md

 19. rewrite wiki in project based module - knowledge is encapsulated in project based
 20. programming : types are object, functions are morphisms | a -> b -> b | arrow : f = a -> b, id_b = b -> b | id_b after f
 21. code only when you already understand the concept
+22. QUESTION theory -> May 20 , use category theory for visualize events, combine with question logic

 ## bottom